bnomei/kirby3-boost/README.md

 ### Verify with Boostmark

 First make sure all boosted pages are up-to-date in cache.
 Run this in a template or controller once.
+This will also add an unique id to boosted pages that do not have one yet (reindexing).

 ```php
 // this can be skipped on next benchmark